Ask AI

 Each such node is treated as a callable function with a name, arguments, and description.
 If the model decides to call one of the functions, Latenode executes the corresponding node and returns the result to the AI Agent.

 🧠 The model decides on its own which tools to invoke depending on the meaning of the user request.
-You can connect multiple nodes — only relevant ones will be triggered based on context.
+You can connect multiple tools- only relevant ones will be triggered based on context.

 Notion image